George Clooney Nespresso Coffee Ad (What Else?)

-Customers (members of The Nespresso Club) were asked to choose who should represent the brand and they voted for George Clooney.
-This poll marked the start of Nestlé’s marketing of Nespresso as a global brand.
+Customers were asked to choose who should represent the brand and they voted for George Clooney.
+This marked the start of Nestlé’s marketing of Nespresso as a global brand.

-I love their coffee and it was the Clooney ad campaign that enticed me to buy this particular brand.
+I love their coffee and it was the Clooney ad campaign that made me notice the brand.
 I enjoyed the marketing so much that I bought a coffee machine.
 The idea behind the gadget is that each portion of coffee is hermetically sealed until it is pierced by the machine.
 The cup of coffee tastes as if it were made from freshly ground beans every time.
 Nespresso Pixie

 Using an internationally known American actor for their adverts chimed with the plan to enter the lucrative American and Far Eastern markets.
 For 10 years (2006 to 2016) the advertising campaign in all countries was the same (apart from language subtitles).
 2016 saw a change in this marketing policy as the first Nespresso George Clooney ad was filmed especially for the American market.
 So why now, and has this changed the storyline?